-Future candidates can “subscribe” to the CCS Test Prep blog postings by selecting the “Latest Testing News” option from the menu bar and then enter an email address in the subscription field available on the right margin of the page.
+Future candidates can also “subscribe” to the CCS Test Prep blog postings by selecting the “Latest Testing News” option from the menu bar and then enter an email address in the subscription field available on the right margin of the page.

 As the Executive Director of CCS, Dr. Paprota ensures that only the most effective educational techniques and materials are utilized in the entry-level law enforcement examination program.
 Only the most respected and credentialed instructors are permitted to teach a CCS course.
 Dr. Paprota has personally trained over 17,000 law enforcement candidates and incumbents in New Jersey, Pennsylvania, and New York over the past 25 years.